BEHAVIORAL HEALTH SERVICES

 Every year, the Behavioral Health Program makes a substantial impact in the lives of the people it sees.
 Last year the program:

-Conducted 6,174 hours of counseling, case management and addiction treatment
+Conducted 6,174 hours of counseling, case management and substance use disorder treatment

 The Behavioral Health Department is Supported by: